Introduction

 sudo systemctl status taosadapter

-command and create a user to own the data collected by Telegraf.
-In this example, monitoringuser
+Run the taos command to open the TDengine CLI and create a user to own the data collected by Telegraf — in this example, named monitoringuser — with a secure password.

-Install Telegraf according to the official documentation.
-Once the installation has completed, modify the Telegraf configuration file and add an output plug-in to send data to TDengine.
+To install Telegraf, refer to the official documentation.
+Once the installation has completed, modify the Telegraf configuration file and add an output plugin to send data to TDengine.

 [[outputs.http]]